lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 ### The Risk

-The risk that may arise when communicating over a secure HTTPS connection is that a malicious user can perform a Man-In-The-Middle (MITM) attack and down-grade future requests to the webserver to use an HTTP.
-Once an HTTP connection is established, said the malicious attacker is able to see and read all the data that flows through.
+The risk that may arise when not communicating over a secure HTTPS connection is that a malicious user can perform a Man-In-The-Middle (MITM) attack and down-grade future requests to the webserver to use an HTTP.
+Once an HTTP connection is established, a malicious attacker is able to see and read all the data that flows through.

 > Interesting fact:
 > The [original HSTS draft](https://tools.ietf.org/html/rfc6797) was published in 2011 by Jeff Hodges from PayPal,